 A startup based in Pakistan is also transforming the lives of special children by developing games for them.
 Their work is so incredible that they were invited at Stanford and was presented with the award.

-Fortunately, Appstudio has got most skilled developers in the field of Augmented Reality and they have a portfolio of developing apps and games integrating this technology.
-We at Appstudio not only promote initiatives taken in the healthcare field but also support the cause by any mean possible.
+Fortunately, ZAZZ has got most skilled developers in the field of Augmented Reality and they have a portfolio of developing apps and games integrating this technology.
+We at ZAZZ not only promote initiatives taken in the healthcare field but also support the cause by any means possible.

 The future of Augmented Reality